If you love the combination of rich chocolate, almonds, and shredded coconut, you’re going to fall hard for these Easy Almond Joy Cookies!

 - Reduce the oven temperature to 325 degrees.

 - Meanwhile, in a large bowl whisk together cocoa, powdered sugar, and salt.
-Continue whisking while adding egg whites and vanilla extract, mixing until just moistened.
+Add 3 egg whites and the vanilla extract and mix until just moistened.
+If the mixture is still very thick, add the 4th egg white.
+You're going for a thick, brownie like consistency.
 Don't over-whisk or the eggs will stiffen.

 - Stir in the almonds, coconut, and chocolate chips.